Heartland Flyer: Extension to Kansas

-In late 2011, the Kansas Department of Transportation released the results of a study into new service south to Fort Worth, presenting the options of a night train from Texas to Newton, with start-up costs of $87.5 million and an annual subsidy of $4.4 million, or a day train to Kansas City, with start-up costs of $245.5 million and an annual subsidy of $10 million.
+Through coach service with the Southwest Chief was also stated as a possibility.
+By September 2010, only the first and third options were said to remain under consideration.
+In late 2011, the Kansas Department of Transportation (KDOT) released the results of a study into these options.
+A night train to Newton had an estimated start-up cost of $87.5 million and an annual subsidy of $4.4 million, while a day train to Kansas City had an estimated start-up cost of $245.5 million and an annual subsidy of $10 million.
 On June 9, 2017, Amtrak ran an inspection train between Oklahoma City and Kansas City in order to explore the Heartland Flyer extension to Newton.
-Local dignitaries, BNSF officials, and DOT representatives from Oklahoma and Kansas were aboard.

 In June 2021, Amtrak included the extension to Newton in its 15-year expansion vision.
 The plan also includes two additional round trips between Oklahoma City and Fort Worth.
 In November 2021, President Biden signed the Infrastructure Investment and Jobs Act, which could fund the plan.
 The extension was endorsed by the Oklahoma City Council in April 2022, and by Dodge City in October 2022.
+The governors of Oklahoma and Kansas supported the use of state funding for the plan.

+In June 2023, Oklahoma and Kansas state officials began seeking federal approval and funding to extend the Heartland Flyer from Oklahoma City to Newton.
+In November 2023, KDOT said the service would start in 2029 if approved, but could begin sooner were the project to be fast tracked.

+In December 2023, the Federal Railroad Administration accepted an application by KDOT to enter the Oklahoma City–Wichita–Newton extension into its Corridor Identification and Development Program.
+The program grants $500,000 toward service planning and prioritizes the extension for future federal funding.
+It could include stops in Edmond, Guthrie, Perry, and Ponca City.

+In anticipation of the return of Amtrak services to the city via the Heartland Flyer, Ponca City undertook to rehabilitate the station with renovations beginning in February 2025.
+The estimated cost of the project is $3.2 million.

 Other proposals

-During the 1990s, service to San Antonio, Texas, via Austin in conjunction with a reroute of the Texas Eagle west from Fort Worth to El Paso, Texas via Sierra Blanca was considered.
-This would have created another connection with the Sunset Limited.
+During the 1990s, a reroute of the Texas Eagle was considered that would have removed Austin and San Antonio in favor of the former Texas & Pacific route via Abilene and Midland/Odessa to Sierra Blanca.
+To compensate for the loss, the Heartland Flyer would have been extended south to San Antonio, connecting with the Sunset Limited.
+This reroute was ultimately rejected.

-In 2020, Amtrak reported it was working to add a new stop in Thackerville, Oklahoma, with access to the WinStar World Casino operated by the Chickasaw Nation.
+In 2020, Amtrak reported it was working to add a new stop in Thackerville, Oklahoma with access to the WinStar World Casino operated by the Chickasaw Nation.